microshare/microshare.github.io/docs/1/advanced/lorawan-devices/ttn_tutorial.md

 4. Log in your [microshare account](https://app.microshare.io){:target="_blank"}
 5. Go to `Manage -> Keys.`
-6. Clic `CREATE NEW APP` and give a friendly name to your APIkey (why not "HackIoT"?).
+6. Click `CREATE NEW APP` and give a friendly name to your APIkey (why not "HackIoT"?).
 5. Once the key is created, , click on the value in the API KEY (CLIENT ID) section to copy it to your clipboard.
 (See the screenshots below)

 {% include image.html url="/assets/img/create-apikey-1.png" description="Manage -> Keys page" %}